 An even more recent version, 3D Secure 2.2, has now been released.
 The key difference between 2 and 2.2 is the ability for merchants to request exemptions through their acquirer and for delegated authentication to take place.

 The key goal for 3DS2 is to create ‘frictionless authorisation’ even in the face of additional security checks required by SCA.
 If the transaction is deemed exempt, 3D Secure 2 should bypass these checks.
 One key improvement compared to the original 3D Secure (3DS) protocol is the ability to carry out the necessary checks without redirecting away from the checkout page.

 Potential problems of 3D Secure 2

 The original 3D Secure (3DS) was fraught with problems for merchants, including the dreaded conversion drop because of the aforementioned redirects and perceived poor user experience.
-A study by Ravelin found that 22% of all transaction authenticated using 3D Secure are lost.
+A study by Ravelin found that 22% of all transactions authenticated using 3D Secure were lost.